2008 Ironman 70.3 World Championship: Qualification

 The 2008 Ironman 70.3 Series featured 29 events that enabled qualification to the 2008 World Championship event to its top age group finishers, with all races also awarding professional slots.
 Some 70.3 events also acted as qualifiers for the full Ironman World Championships in Hawaii.
 The 70.3 Series expanded the number of qualifying races from 23 in 2007 to 29 events in 2008.
-Those events added included races at Geelong, Australia, Penha, Brazil (replacing the race in Brasilia), Huntsville, Ontario, Pucón, Chile, Haikou, China, Buffalo City, South Africa, Boise, Idaho, Lawrence, Kansas, and Providence, Rhode Island.
+Those events added included races at Geelong, Australia, Penha, Brazil (replacing the race in Brasília), Huntsville, Ontario, Pucón, Chile, Haikou, China, Buffalo City, South Africa, Boise, Idaho, Lawrence, Kansas, and Providence, Rhode Island.
 Events in Port Macquarie and Ensenada, Baja California were discontinued from the series.